Monkeying about. Seattle, 2015

 Looking even further back, we gathered together in Chicago once before in 1997, in Boston, Mass. in 1995, San Francisco was our host for 1993, and New York City did the honors in 1991, and that was a marked difference from the 1989 event in Kalamazoo, Michigan.
 Kalamazoo was our fourth convention.
 The first two, in 1981 and 1983, were in Doylestown, PA, near the home of our principal founder, Captain Bill Blood, and in 1985, Ithaca, NY, near President Robert A. Hall, Jr.'s, Cornell University home, was our host city.
 The Blandings Castle chapter in San Francisco, ever a popular stop, hosted TWS convention in 1987.
 But rannygazoo in Kalamazoo is as great a joy as a Big Apple juice jaunt or a 'frisco festival and our next meeting, doubtless like Pseattle in 2015, will be the best convention ever!

-So, in 2017, most likely on an October weekend (but lots of folks come a bit early and stay over a few days, too) we hope you'll join us in the Washington, D.C. area for more Wodehouse fun.
+So, in 2019, on an October weekend (but lots of folks come a bit early and stay over a few days, too), we hope you'll join us in Cincinnati, Ohio for more Wodehouse fun.
 Check back here regularly for details as they become available.
-Registration forms for the next Convention will be distributed to TWS members in some future edition of Plum Lines, and will be available to download from this site in 2017.
 The Wodehouse Society is a non-profit organization under U.S. tax laws, which restrict the amount of business we can do with non-members of the group.
-So if you plan to attend the Convention and have not yet joined TWS, we will make it easy to join while registering: the convention registration form will include a required joining fee of $25 for non-members which covers their first year's membership in TWS.
+So if you plan to attend the Convention and have not yet joined TWS, we will make it easy to join while registering: the convention registration form will include a required joining fee of $35 for non-members which covers their first year's membership in TWS.
 (One membership fee pays for a membership for one or two persons living at the same address.)
 But why wait?
 Join now on the Membership tab.

 Cocktail time — southern California style.
 Hollywood, 2005